 Decarbonising the economy will be impossible unless we transform our economic and social systems.
-This means looking to a world beyond capitalism.

 Students are back at school, and preparing for another wave of Friday strikes in protest at politicians’ failure to tackle global warming.
 Shocking images of floods in Indonesia, wildfires in Australia and other climate change induced weather events add to the sense of urgency.